-Actually, if you stop and think about it, we probably should thank the Googsters.
-See, when they decided to give bonus points to faster websites, they only reflected what was already happening with our visitors.
+Actually, if you stop and think about it, we probably should thank them.
+When they decided to give bonus points to faster websites, they only reflected what was already happening with our visitors.

-We have only a few seconds to hold their attention, because when websites are slow to load, visitors are quick – with the back button.
+When websites are slow to load, visitors are quick with the back button.

-WHY is my website so slow to load?
+WHY is your website so slow to load?

-Don’t worry about setting aside a day or a weekend or whatever to knock out every single one of the optimization steps I’ll share.
+Don’t worry about setting aside a day or a weekend or whatever to knock out every single one of these optimization tactics.
 Just start.
-You will see some improvement with every thing you do, and it will all add up.
+You’ll see some improvement with every thing you do.
+It will all add up.

 How slow is your website, exactly?

-Before I show you a tool that’ll help you measure your site’s performance, you have to promise you won’t get lost in the details.
-Raise your right hand, etc., swear or whatever you need to do.
-Ready?
+Before I show you a tool that’ll help you measure your site load time, swear you won’t get lost in the details.
+I’ll wait…

-Go to GTmetrix and enter your URL.
-It’s free and you don’t need to sign up for anything to see the analysis results.
+GTmetrix is free and you don’t need to sign up for anything to see the analysis results.
 Once you see the report, look only at the boxes near the top that look like the image below.

 Save the page as a PDF or print it out so you can refer back to it and measure your improvement after you’ve made changes.

-Well, among the owner-maintained websites they are.
-Fortunately, the Fearless arsenal offers multiple weapons to help combat out-of-control images.
+Fortunately, we have multiple tactics to combat out-of-control images.
 None of them are hard.
 All are free, cheap or simply a matter of not doing a thing.

 It’s really easy to use up the allotted space in your web hosting account by uploading images you haven’t resized.
 I mean, you can always scale them in WordPress, right?

 Except, you forget.
 Or your Media Settings [see the screen grab below] use pixel dimensions that are larger than you need.
-I’m not going to give you a specific set of dimensions to use, because what’s right depends on what you’re trying to accomplish.
+I won’t give you a specific set of dimensions to use, because what’s right depends on what you’re trying to accomplish.

 If your visitors need to see greater detail (for example, screen shots like the ones I provide) or you’re showing off work (a photographer’s or artist’s portfolio), you’ll need to set your image size limits higher.